Service measured not by GOLD,

 but by the GOLDEN RULE

 The McIntire Funeral Home started in 1902 when A.C.
-McIntire became associated with the Christine Brothers Funeral Parlor, then operating in rooms above the McIntire Furniture Store.
+McIntire became associated with the Christine Brothers Furniture and Funeral Parlor, then operating in the Excelsior Building at 144 W. Liberty St.

-In 1927 A.C.
-McIntire became sole owner and in 1934 the residence at 216 E. Larwill St. was purchased from John Jameson M.D. and converted into a modern funeral home.
+In 1928 A.C.
+McIntire became sole owner and in 1929 the residence at 216 E. Larwill St. was purchased from John Jameson M.D. and converted into a modern funeral home opening on Jan 30, 1930.

 In 1942 W.W.
 Ted Mowrey, who had operated a funeral home in Apple Creek since 1925 became associated with McIntire.
 In 1949 Mr. Mowrey became sole owner.
 In 1946 Neal Maurer became associated with the McIntire Funeral Home and in 1961 he became the sole owner.